kaz-utashiro/App-Greple-xlate/docs/xlate.gpt4o-RO.md

         -V # specify mount directory
         -U   do not mount
         -R   mount read-only
-        -K   do not remove and keep live container
+        -L   do not remove and keep live container
-        -Q   quit and remove live container
+        -K   kill and remove live container
         -E # specify environment variable to be inherited -I # docker image or version (default: tecolicom/xlate:version)